Language: EN

 The spread operator can have performance implications in operations with large amounts of data, as it creates shallow copies of arrays and objects.

-It is advisable to use it carefully in situations where performance is a critical concern.
+It is advisable to use it with caution in situations where performance is a critical concern.